 Today, our mission has grown to serve other government agencies including the Department of Defense and Office of Secure Transportation.
-In 2006, Honeywell and the NNSA embarked on a strategy to ensure the longevity of its mission in Kansas City while returning more than $100 million in savings to taxpayers annually.
-From Kansas City Plant to Kansas City National Security Campus.
+Our facility has evolved into a high-tech research production facility that specializes in science-based and additive manufacturing.
+From Kansas City Plant to Kansas City National Security Campus Modernization and Innovation.

 A 2008 review of the reforms reported nearly $14 million in cost reductions were achieved at the site by implementing these reforms.
 NNSA and KCP federal and contractor staff identified key factors that facilitated implementation of reforms at KCP, including the following: High-level support from NNSA and field office leadership .
 Gaining and maintaining the support of the NNSA Administrator and buy-in of some KCP Field Office staff for changes from the reforms was critical.
 BUDGET-2014-APP-1-9.
 Department of State and Department of Energy's National Nuclear Security Administration to Host "Nuclear Explosion Monitoring: 60 Years of Science and Innovation" The Department of State, in partnership with the Department of Energy’s National Nuclear Security Administration (NNSA), will host “Nuclear Explosion Monitoring: 60 Years of Science and Innovation,” on November 30, 2016, from 1:00 p.m. to 6:30 p.m., in the Dirksen Senate Office Building, Room SD-G50.